-Most portable radios including the CCRadio2E have an internal AM antenna.
+Most portable radios including the CCRadio 3 have an internal AM antenna.
 Best performance is achieved when the radio is swiveled on its base for maximum signal pickup from the transmitting tower.
 This same technique can be used to help nullify unwanted signals or radio noise.
 Experimentation is the best way to see how it works for you.

-The CCRadio2E automatically fine tunes the Twin Coil Ferrite[®] AM antenna for a few seconds after a station is changed in AM mode.
+The CCRadio 3 automatically fine tunes the Twin Coil Ferrite® AM antenna for a few seconds after a station is changed in AM mode.
 The "signal" icon will flash during this time.
-For best tuning wait for signal to stop flashing or 5 seconds after tuning before storing a station to a Memory Button.
+Wait for signal to stop flashing or 5 seconds after tuning before setting a Preset.

-The CCRadio2E has an external antenna terminal for AM.
+The CCRadio 3 has an external antenna terminal for AM.
 If your reception is better outside, try this quick and easy antenna: Use 50' of insulated wire attached to the AM antenna terminal.
 Also try a ground wire attached to the ground terminal.
 Go to ccrane.com/radionoise for more information about a good grounding method.
 Run the antenna wire inside around a window or along a baseboard, or if possible, the wire should be mounted outside at least three feet away from the face of a metal building or it may not work.
 Where an outdoor antenna is not possible, try an inductive AM antenna.
 The antenna can be placed on a window sill or close to the radio to provide a better signal.

-A SAFETY DIRECTIONS AND PRECAUTIONS FROM YOUR ANTENNA SUPPLIER SHOULD BE FOLLOWED TO PREVENT INJURY FROM LIGHTNING OR ANY ACCIDENT WITH ALL ANTENNAS.
+A SAFETY DIRECTIONS AND PRECAUTIONS FROM YOUR ANTENNA SUPPLIER SHOULD BE FOLLOWED TO PREVENT INJURY FROM LIGHTNING OR ANY ACCIDENT with all antennas.